LeonardKnirsch/ddp_starter/README.md

 cd ddp_starter
 ```

-Change directory to the demo folder you want to install an environment for (choice of lightning/lightning-ray/lightning-ray-multinode )
+Change directory to the demo folder you want to install an environment for:
 ```
 # cd <lightning/lightning-ray/lightning-ray-multinode>
 cd lightning